lovullo/task-branch-refresh/README.md

 # Git Branch Refresh
-Resets a development or topic branch *T* to upstream and re-merges all branches merged into *T* within the given timeframe.
+Resets a development or topic branch *T* to upstream and optionally re-merges all branches merged into *T* within the given timeframe.
 All re-merged branches are merged referencing the same commit that was last merged into *T*.

 This script is most useful for branches that serve as a test bed for the integration of various features; various topic branches are merged into